 - remind them to keep a diary of what they did on work experience

-- remind them to note down any computer packages they may use
+- remind them to note any computer packages they may use

-- contact the school immediately if you feel your child is experiencing problems during work experience placements
+- contact the school immediately if you feel your child is having problems during the work placements

-- if your child not enjoying their placement, help them to stay positive by focusing on the new skills they are developing
+- if your child isn't enjoying their placement, help them to stay positive by focusing on the new skills they are developing

 After the placement

 Once the placement has finished, it’s important for your child to think about what they have learned.
-You may want to discuss the following with them:
+You can: